Jaʽfar

-Jafar (جَعْفَر), meaning in Arabic ”stream," is a masculine name of Arabic origin, common among middle eastern and Muslim men, especially in Iran.
+Jafar (جَعْفَر), meaning in Arabic "stream", is a masculine name of Arabic origin, common among Middle Eastern and Muslim men, especially in Iran.

 It may also be written Jafar, Jaffar, Jafer, Jaafar, or in the Egyptian Arabic pronunciation, Gafar or Gaafar.

-The Turkish transliteration of the name is Cafer, in Azerbaijani Cəfər, in Bosniak Džafer and in Albanian Xhafer.
+The Turkish transliteration of the name is Cafer, in Azerbaijani Cəfər, in Bosniak Džafer, in Kyrgyz Japar, in Kazakh Zhapar, and in Albanian Xhafer.